Julio Anguita

-Julio Anguita González (21 November 1941 – 16 May 2020) was a Spanish politician and historian.
+Julio Anguita González (21 November 1941 – 16 May 2020) was a Spanish politician.
 He was Mayor of Córdoba from 1979 to 1986, coordinator of United Left (IU) between 1989 and 1999, and Secretary-General of the Communist Party of Spain (PCE) from 1988 to 1998.
-Due to his influence and his absolute majorities in Córdoba, he was nicknamed el califa rojo (the red Caliph).
+Due to his enormous influence and his absolute majorities in the Córdoba city council, he was nicknamed el califa rojo (the red Caliph).

 Biography

 Anguita was born in Fuengirola, Málaga, on 21 November 1941, into a family with a military background, son of an army sergeant and grandson of a guardia civil.
 He took teaching studies (magisterio) and later earned a degree in history at the University of Barcelona.
 Anguita, who had been a militant in Christian grassroots movements, joined the clandestine Communist Party of Spain (PCE) in 1972, when he already had obtained a post as teacher.
 Five years later he became a member of the Central Committee of the Communist Party of Andalusia (PCA).